ko1h/doctor-lookup/readme.md

 ## Description

-* _The purpose of this project is to have a user enter a medical issue and it will return doctors information around their location_
+* _The purpose of this project is to have a user enter a medical issue or doctor's last name and it will return doctors information around their location_

+## Specs
+* _User can enter in a symptom_
+* _User can enter a doctors last name_
+* _Program returns Doctor information that holds.
+Doctors first and last name, contact info._
+* _If user enters a symptom that the API cannot find a result_

 ## Setup/Installation Requirements